Skip to main content

 The emergence of the internet of things, connected caregiver apps, ubiquitous cellular communications, and 24/7 connectivity over the past few decades has empowered caregivers to let go of minute-to-minute worries.

 Instead, remote monitoring and other connected services can help keep an eye on Mom, even when nobody is at home with her.
-From instant-response one-touch emergency calls and voice-activated urgent response solutions to fall detection to caregiver GPS location tracking that shows Mom’s location on the caregiver’s own smartphone and more, intelligent device design and smart product engineering is putting the power of information technology to work for families caring for seniors.
-(Options even include up to six pre-scheduled check-in calls per day to see how she’s feeling, how her appetite is, and how she’s feeling in general.)
+From instant-response one-touch emergency devices to fall detection to caregiver GPS location tracking that shows Mom’s location on the caregiver’s own smartphone and more, intelligent device design and smart product engineering is putting the power of information technology to work for families caring for seniors.

 You are not alone